-1. Students must have received passing grades in ALL units of work during each report card and/or grade snapshots.
-Middle School Students must have passing grades at the end of the previous grading period (quarter).
+- 1. Students must have received passing grades in ALL units of work during each report card and/or grade snapshots.
+Middle School Students must have passing grades at the end of the previous grading period (quarter). - 2.
+If at any point throughout the athletic season, a student is failing three or more classes, they will be deemed ineligible to continue the athletic season.